-Respiratory viruses & indoor hvac systems
+Respiratory viruses & indoor HVAC systems

-Respiratory viruses & indoor hvac systems
+Respiratory viruses & indoor HVAC systems

 The World Health Organisation (WHO) have recently acknowledged growing concerns surrounding the possible airborne transmission of the coronavirus COVID-19.
 Australian and New Zealand Medical officials are closely monitoring the outcome of pending investigations, however, there are no changes to current Government recommendations at this time.